JUNE 13, 2019 | WRITTEN BY MOLLY

 You may be able to find some good commercial foods to feed your dog that won’t trigger his allergies.

-Some people prefer to make homemade meals for their dogs.
+Although some people prefer to make homemade meals for their dogs.

 If you choose to make homemade food for your Shih Tzu, keep in mind that it is possible that your dog will develop new allergies to the new foods he is eating so you will have to remain vigilant about your dog’s condition.